-- Representing nature in early modern EuropeCourse start date: Wed 14 Jun 2023
+- Representing nature in early modern EuropeCourse start date: Wed 21 Jun 2023 (and 1 other date)

 Location on this date: OnlineTutors: Thomas BalfeExplore the links between the visual image and ideas of nature in early modernity (c.1500-1750).
 At this time, tools like the microscope were visualising nature in new ways, changes were afoot in how humans related to animals, and the environments of Asia and the Americas were becoming more familiar to Europeans.
 We will focus on how artists and skilled artisans engaged with these subjects.